 The Government of Canada is also in the midst of developing a carbon capture utilization and storage ("CCUS") strategy.
 CCUS is a technology that captures carbon dioxide from facilities, including industrial or power applications, or directly from the atmosphere.
 The captured carbon dioxide is then compressed and transported for permanent storage in underground geological formations or used to make new products such as concrete.
-The federal government has indicated that urgent steps are necessary to ramp up CCUS in Canada, as this will be a critical element of the plan to reach net-zero by 2050.
+Beginning in 2022, the federal government plans to spend \$319 million over seven years to ramp up CCUS in Canada, as this is expected to be a critical element of the plan to reach net-zero by 2050.